maimous/Beehive-Management-System/README.md

 * ShiftsLeft is a read-only property that calculates how many shifts are left on the current job.
 * CurrentJob is a read-only property that tells the queen which job needs to be done.

 &nbsp;
 ## 04 Add the Worker class methods
 * The queen uses the worker’s DoThisJob() method to assign work to him — he checks his jobsICanDo field to see if he knows how to do the job.
 * The queen uses the worker’s DidYouFinish() method to tell him to work the next shift.
 The method only returns true if this is the very last shift that he’s doing the job.
 That way, the queen can add a line to the report that the bee will be done after this shift.

+&nbsp;
+## 05 Add the Queen class and its constructor
+* The queen keeps her array of workers private because once they’re assigned, no other class should be able to change them…or even see them, since she’s the only one who gives them orders.
+The constructor sets the field’s value.